Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 Joel Embiid Insights vs. the Celtics

+- Embiid is responsible for attempting 19.3% of his team's field goal attempts this season with 20.1 per game.

-- He's taken 3.0 threes per game, or 7.5% of his team's shots from beyond the arc this season.
+- Embiid is averaging three three-point field goal attempts per game this season, which is 7.5% of his team's attempts from beyond the arc.

-- Embiid's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his 76ers rank 26th in possessions per game with 99.8.
+- Embiid's 76ers average 99.8 possessions per game, which ranks 26th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- Defensively, the Celtics are ranked fourth in the NBA, giving up 111.4 points per game.
+- On defense, the Celtics have allowed 111.4 points per game, which is fourth-best in the NBA.

-- On the boards, the Celtics are ranked 18th in the league, allowing 44 rebounds per contest.
+- Allowing 44 rebounds per contest, the Celtics are the 18th-ranked team in the league.

-- Looking at assists, the Celtics have allowed 23.1 per contest, second in the NBA.
+- Looking at assists, the Celtics are second in the league, giving up 23.1 per game.

-- The Celtics are the fifth-ranked squad in the league at allowing threes, giving up 11.6 made 3-pointers per contest.
+- In terms of 3-pointers, the Celtics are ranked fifth in the league, giving up 11.6 makes per contest.

 Joel Embiid vs. the Celtics